-During 2019, there were six meetings of the Board of Directors.
-Mr. Wood attended two-thirds of the Board meetings and his applicable Committee meetings; the remaining directors attended greater than 75% of such meetings.
+During 2022, there were six meetings of the Board of Directors and all directors attended greater than 80% of such meetings and his or her applicable Committee meetings.
 While the Company does not have a formal policy with regard to Board members' attendance at the Annual Meeting of Stockholders, all members of the Board are encouraged to attend.
-All members of the Board attended last year's Annual Meeting of Stockholders held on May 20, 2019.
+All members of the Board, with the exception of Messrs.
+Gemunder and Saunders, attended last year's Annual Meeting of Stockholders held on May 16, 2022.